NEOZEO64/hivecom/README.md

 I had a discussion with some friends on how to get all the weight on all four weight cells without any warping in the wooden boards and parasitic stabilities.
 Then, I took the Mechanics I module in the university and it actually helped me to understand problem in a better way lol

-a.
-Laser-Cutting the distance parts (between wooden boards and weight cells) Yay, finally I can use the laser cutter at the Schülerforschungszentrum for good reason!
+Yay, finally I can use the laser cutter at the Schülerforschungszentrum for good reason!
+I needed spacers between the weight cells and the wooden board.
+For conveniance, I chose to use three layers of acrylic glass stacked on top of each other.

 I just drew some simple Fusion 360 sketches for this.
 And I got a small headache for standing too long next to the machine in the plastic steam xD, but it was fascinating!

 <img src="./img/Lasercut.jpg" width=50%>

+All the weight cells are screwed to the bottom with M4 screws in the corners.
+On top, only one corner is screwed down, the other three corners just have holes to let in the headless screws.

+This keeps the top board tight, but still enables a little bit of wiggeling around to ensure all the weight is loaded on the weight cells.

-THIS IS THE FINAL SCALE!
+**THIS IS THE FINAL SCALE!**

 <img src="./img/Final scale.jpg">